New Mexico: Culture

 Symbols of the Southwest: a string of dried chile pepper pods (a ristra) and a bleached white cow's skull hang in a market near Santa Fe.

-New Mexican culture is a unique fusion of indigenous, Spanish, Hispanic, and American influences.
+New Mexican culture is a fusion of indigenous, Spanish, Hispanic, and American influences.
 The intermingling of these diverse groups is reflected in New Mexico's demographics, toponyms, cuisine, dialect, and identity.
 Compared to other Western states, New Mexico's Spanish and Mexican heritage remain more visible and enduring, due to it having been the oldest, most populous, and most important province in New Spain's northern periphery.
-However, some historians allege that this history has been understated or marginalized by persistent American biases and misconceptions towards Spanish colonial history, reflected in part by the fact that many Americans do not know it is part of the U.S.; this misconception variably elicits frustration, amusement, or even pride among New Mexicans as evidence of their unique heritage.
+Historians allege this history has been understated or marginalized by persistent American biases and misconceptions about Spanish colonial history, reflected in part by the fact that many Americans do not know it is part of the U.S.; this misconception variably elicits frustration, amusement, or even pride among New Mexicans as evidence of their unique heritage.
+The Flag of New Mexico contains the Zuni sun, but with four rays rather than three.

 Like other states in the American Southwest, New Mexico bears the legacy of the "Old West" period of American westward expansion, characterized by cattle ranching, cowboys, pioneers, the Santa Fe Trail, and conflicts among and between settlers and Native Americans.
 The state's vast and diverse geography, sparse population, and abundance of ghost towns have contributed to its enduring frontier image and atmosphere.
 Many fictional works of the Western genre are set or produced in New Mexico.